-The SRI Outlook 2023 documents the status of Smart Readiness Indicator (SRI) policy developments at the EU level, tracks national implementation status, and outlines the most relevant research developments in the field of building smartness.
+The SRI Outlook 2024 updates the status of Smart Readiness Indicator (SRI) policy developments at the EU level after the recent EPBD recast.
+It tracks national implementation status and outlines the most relevant research developments in the field of building smartness.

-The Smart Square project brings forward the SRI Outlook in which the status of Smart Readiness Indicator (SRI) policy developments at the EU level, national implementation, and the most relevant research developments in the field of building smartness are outlined.
-The present SRI Outlook covers the developments during the year 2023.
+The Smart Square project brings forward the SRI Outlook in which the status of the smart-ready buildings policy developments at the EU level, national implementation, and the most relevant research developments in the field of building smartness are outlined.
+The present SRI Outlook covers the developments during the year 2024.
 Subsequent versions will be released annually.
 Ever updated information on the evolution of the SRI and related building smartness initiatives can be found in the online SRI Observatory, also brought by Smart Square.